Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

 You provided a certain amount of demographic information to Tuleap when you first registered on the Tuleap site.
-This and other information can be modified at any time by selecting the "Account Maintenance" item in the Tuleap Main Menu.
+This and other information can be modified at any time by selecting the "My Account" item in the menu under your name (at the top right of the platform)

-Most of the items on the "Account Maintenance" page will look obvious to you.
+Most of the items on the "My Account" page will look obvious to you.
 However, we would like to draw your attention on some of them:

--  **Edit My Skills Profile**: a user can make his resume available on Tuleap.
-The intent here is to let people know about you, your technical background and your domain of expertise.
-Very useful to get to know each other.
+-  Add an avatar by clicking on the image at the top left of the page.
+-  Change your password or email adress.
 -  **SSH shared keys**: this one has to do with the Shell Account service.
 When you are a registered user, the Tuleap server gives you a personal shell account with the same